ecadlabs/taquito/integration-tests/README.md

 ```sh
 docker run --rm --name flextesa_sandbox --detach -p 20000:20000 oxheadalpha/flextesa:latest mumbaibox start
 ```

 The default block time is 5 seconds.
 If we want to simulate Nairobi block times we could use

 ```sh
 docker run --rm --name flextesa_sandbox --detach -e block_time=8 -p 20000:20000 oxheadalpha/flextesa:latest mumbaibox start
 ```

 The idea behind Flextesa is to be able to use block times of 1 second.
 However, the tests as presently written do not always support that rate.

 Flextesa is the "Flexible Tezos Sandbox" and effectively enables you to run a local copy of the blockchain.
 Please find [more information about Flextesa here](https://tezos.gitlab.io/flextesa/).
 A number of options are available for controlling block timings.

 ### 3. Run the integration tests
 *Note: It is no longer necessary to `cd` into the `integration-tests/` directory*

-To run the integration tests, invoke `npm run integration-tests`.

-The integration test suite runs all tests against the current Tezos protocol (Mumbai) sandbox, and typically also against the previous and next protocol testnets.
-See the `scripts` property in the `integration-tests/package.json` file for specific test targets.
+To run the integration tests, use the command `npm run integration-tests`.
+The integration test suite will execute all tests against the current Tezos protocol (Mumbai) sandbox, and typically also against the previous and next protocol testnets.
+You can find specific test targets in the `scripts` property in the `integration-tests/package.json` file.

-Note that the first time you run the integration tests, `docker` will download the image in question, so be patient for your prompt to return the first time: *this is expected*.
+Keep in mind that the first time you run the integration tests, `docker` will download the required image, which might take some time.
+This is normal, so please be patient until your prompt returns.

-Ensure that the file ~/taquito/integration-tests/known-contracts-PtMumbai2.ts includes
+Before running the tests, make sure the file `~/taquito/integration-tests/known-contracts-PtMumbai2.ts` includes the following:

 ```bash
 export const knownContractPtMumbai2 = "KT1XFiUYC36XSeLTanGJwZxqLzsxz9zquLFB";